Middlesex University. B.A. Fine Art

 • LICC, London International Creative Competition '01, Text by Hossein Farmani & artists.
 Published by Asterix Press.

 • ‘The Drawing Book, a survey of drawing, the primary means of expression’.
 Edited by Tania Kovats.
 With texts by Charles Darwent, Kate Macfarlane & Katherine Stout.
-Black Dog Publishing, now in it‘s second international edition
+Black Dog Publishing, Two international editions.

 • 'Basil H Alkazzi Foundation & The Royal College of Art'.
 Published by the Basil H Alkazzi Foundation & The Royal College of Art